The Protestant view of miracles from Martin Luther to the Church of England.

-This scholar, theologian and cleric for the Church of Ireland (a member of the Anglican Church community) was best known for his work for dating the day of creation.
+This scholar, theologian, and cleric for the Church of Ireland (a member of the Anglican Church community) was best known for his work about dating the day of creation.
 He was a student of William Perkins.

 Similar to Perkins, Ussher issued a direct attack on the Catholics and their supposed miracles with vehemence:

 That seeing the Popes Kingdom glorieth so much in wonders, it is most like, that he Antichrist; seeing the false Christs and false Prophets shall do great wonders to deceive (if it were possible) the very Elect, and that some of the false Prophets prophesies shall come to pass, we should not therefore believe the doctrine of Popery for their wonders sakes, seeing the Lord thereby trieth our faith; who hath given to Satan great knowledge and power to work stranger things, to bring those to damnation who are appointed unto it.16

 Ussher then concluded the above thought with this: